 Redwood Genealogy maintains a web site for genealogy researchers of all ages and skill levels.
 They also meet on the second Wednesday of each month at Locha’s Restaurant.
 If you have anything you would like to share with fellow genealogists regarding your family, local history, or local events, please contact us at [email protected].

 The coastal habitats conserved at Humboldt Bay National Wildlife Refuge are some of the most beautiful and biologically rich places in the world.
 Besides being open and available for walks through the refuge, special events include: Friday Night At The Refuge: Where the refuge stays open later (8P), FREE Guided walks the First Wednesday of each month from 9A-11A.
-Art in Nature Events (next one is 5/21), Volunteer Workdays AND the refuge hosts the Redwood Region Audubon Society for interpretive bird walks.
+Art in Nature Events, Volunteer Workdays AND the refuge hosts the Redwood Region Audubon Society for interpretive bird walks.
 Look for sunrise fly-off events, and other seasonal happenings ongoing at the Refuge.

-Local arts, products and goods at Grace Good Shepherd Church, 1450 Hiller Rd in Mckinleyville.
+Monthly Flee Market on the first Saturday of every month.
+Local arts, products and goods at Grace Good Shepherd Church, 1450 Hiller Rd in Mckinleyville, 8A-4P.
 Check their website’s calendar for other classes and offerings.

 The Fieldbrook Winery is open every Sunday, 12N-5P, featuring wine tastings, beer on tap, and appetizers/salads from the winery kitchen garden.
 Drop-ins welcome, but online reservations are required for wood-fired pizza.